The Art of Aquascaping: Crafting Underwater Landscapes in Aquariums

 Aquascaping is the craft of arranging plants, rocks, and other items inside an aquarium to create a stunning, underwater scene.
 Think of it like gardening, but in water!
 People do it to make their aquariums look beautiful and to give fish a nice place to live.

-See also Mastering the Art of Aquascaping Fish Tanks
+See also Mastering the Art of Nano Aquascaping

 Why is Aquascaping Important?